backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - Kubernetes - Deployments.md

 - Get the rollout history of a particular revision:
 	- `k rollout history deployment/<deployment-name> --revision=3`
 - *Rolling update is the default deployment strategy*.
-- Another deployment strategy is *Recreate* in which all the pods are first destroyed and then the new revision is added.
+- Another deployment strategy is *Recreate* in which **all the pods are first destroyed and then the new revision is added**.

-- Difference between Recreate & Rolling Update:
+- Difference between Recreate & Rolling Update:  ^02046b
 	- ![[attachments/Pasted image 20220919202752.png]]
 	- See how the ReplicaSet replicas change in Recreate (*reduced to 0*) and Rolling Update (few units at a time)
+	- *Notice that Recreate has only 1 replica set where as rolling has 2 different replica sets*.
 - **When we apply a deployment definition a new rollout is triggered and a new revision is created**.

-> [!question]- How do upgrades happen in Deployments?
+> [!question]- How do upgrades happen in **rolling** Deployments?
 > - When we upgrade our application *a new ReplicaSet is created under the hood and starts deploying the containers there*.
 > - At the same time pods are being taken down in the old ReplicaSet in a rolling update strategy.
 > ![[attachments/Pasted image 20220920000658.png]]
 > - This can be verified when we list the ReplicaSets.
 We will see one ReplicaSet with 0 pods and other one with x pods.
+> ---
+> - Another way verifying it is looking carefully at this [[KodeCloud - Kubernetes - Deployments#^02046b | image]].
+> - See how for recreate the name of the replica set remains the same (this means only one replica set) since we are deleting all the pods in a replica set and recreating all of them in the same one.
+> - For rolling we see that there are 2 different replica sets.

 - We can easily rollback using `k rollout undo deployment/<deployment-name>`
 	- This will destroy the pods in the new ReplicaSet and bring the older ones up in the old ReplicaSet.